Time: 2.5-4 HOURS

 What to Bring: Water (>2L), Shoes with good grip, Sunscreen, Snack

 Another beautiful Hawaii Kai ridge hike, this trail takes you from a gorgeous, luxury neighborhood all the way to the Ko'olau Summit Trail (KST), giving you views of both sides of the island.
 While it has its challenges you will be rewarded with an incredible perspective on a very secluded ridge.

-Hawaii Loa Ridge is another hike which I am calling the "Triple Crown of Hawaii Kai Ridge Hikes," three accessible, but still challenging hikes that take you all the way to the KST from Hawaii Kai and give you beautiful views of both sides of the island.
+Hawaii Loa Ridge is another hike which I am calling the "Triple Crown of Hawaii Kai Ridge Hikes," three accessible, well-maintained, but still challenging hikes that take you all the way to the KST from Hawaii Kai and give you beautiful views of both sides of the island.
 I recently conquered one of the other three, Wiliwilinui Ridge, and have done the third Kui'ou'ou Ridge several times.
 It was finally time to complete the trifecta.